lucene-gosen/lucene-gosen/README.md

 ## Build

 You can build the project using Gradle.
+And you should use `gradlew` command.

 Build only jar file without dictionary

 ```
-$ gradle jar
+$ ./gradlew jar
 ```

 Build jar file with IPA dictionary

 ```
-$ gradle jarWithIpaDic
+$ ./gradlew jarWithIpaDic
 ```

 Build jar file with Naist Chasen dictionary

 ```
-$ gradle jarWithNaistChasen
+$ ./gradlew jarWithNaistChasen
 ```

 Please note that you should modify the following line in `gradle.properties` if you want to build the Gosen for Solr 7.1 or before.